 Mark is also director of Prospero Theatre CIC, where he is involved in teaching and facilitating active learning through drama.
 See prosperotheatre.com for more information.

-He is currently studying for a Master’s degree in Actor Training and Coaching at the Royal Central School of Speech and Drama.
+He has completed his Master’s degree in Actor Training and Coaching at the Royal Central School of Speech and Drama.
 Mark trained as an actor himself before moving to roles in film financing, film production and, most recently, talent management.
 He is an active member of local amateur dramatic group Network Theatre, please visit networktheatre.org.
 He also performs improvised comedy in and around South London.